James5979/Minimal-Conky-Rings/README.md

         killall conky; conky &

 You may need to give permissions to Conky in order for the 'WIFI' meter to work.
-On Debian, (or possibly other distros), this can be done by executing the following command:
+On Debian (or possibly other distros), this can be done by executing the following command:

         sudo setcap cap_net_raw,cap_net_admin=eip /usr/bin/conky